LEARN JAPANESE WITH SUKI DESU - CLICK HERE

 The origin of Kintsugi

-Lacked objects [connected, attached] are very traditional in Japan, there are several techniques involving lacquer that probably gave rise to the technique.
-One of these techniques is the maki-e which consists of using gold or silver lacquer to make decorations with a brush.
+Lacquered objects [connected, joined] are very traditional in Japan, there are various techniques involving lacquer that probably gave rise to the technique.
+One of these techniques is maki-e, which consists of using lacquer with gold or silver powder to make decorations with a brush.

-The origins of Kintsugi are uncertain, but it is likely that practice became common in Japan during the 16th and 17th century.
-It is likely that tradition began at the time of the rise of tea cups, which was a very valuable object for its owners .
+The origins of kintsugi are uncertain, but it is likely that the practice became common in Japan during the 16th and 17th centuries.
+It is probable that the tradition started around the time of the rise of tea bowls, which were very valuable objects for their owners.

 Some believe that Kintsugi emerged when Shogun Ashikaga Yoshimasa broke his favorite tea bowl and sent for reparation in China in the 15th century, he sent her all spotted with clips.